“25 Days of Christmas” Fail

 It was a Monday.
 Dan had driven into the Ochoco Mountains to work on an all-day electrical project at a camp for youth.
 And I planned to make a quick stop at a coffee shop on my way home from a medical appointment.

-I twiddled my thumbs throughout the appointment, and then drove impatiently through traffic to the coffee shop.
+I twiddled my thumbs during the appointment, and then drove impatiently through traffic to the coffee shop.

 Placing my Chai latte order, I pulled forward to the window.
 “I want to pay for the car behind me!”
 I said with gleeful anticipation.